kiwix/kiwix-android/DESIGN.md

 # Design

-This file intends to provide links to design resources, display the Kiwix colors, as well as presenting accessibility.
+This file intends to provide information on how to work with design in the Kiwix android applicaiton.

 ## Colors